 US, EU must end trade disputes, Brussels says in Biden wish-list

-The European Union and the United States should resolve their trade disputes after U.S. President-elect Joe Biden takes office in January in a "new transatlantic agenda", the EU executive said on Wednesday, laying out its wish-list for better ties.

-BRUSSELS: The European Union and the United States should resolve their trade disputes after U.S. President-elect Joe Biden takes office in January in a "new transatlantic agenda", the EU executive said on Wednesday, laying out its wish-list for better ties.
+BRUSSELS: The European Union and the United States should resolve their trade disputes after US President-elect Joe Biden takes office in January in a "new transatlantic agenda", the EU executive said on Wednesday (Dec 2), laying out its wish-list for better ties.

 However, the 12-page document presented by EU foreign policy chief Josep Borrell made no mention of how to progress, other than appealing to "shared values of human dignity, individual rights and democratic principles."